-In the future... or rather... back in 2003 most of us were heavily dependent on hardcore drugs and our addiction made the dealers very rich and powerful.
+In the future... or rather... back in 2003 most of us were heavily dependent on hardcore drugs and this addiction made the dealers rich and powerful.
 So the various nations of the world all got together to form an elite anti-drug unit: The A-Team.
-No, I mean NARCO POLICE who have been trained to rid this filth from existence!
+No, I meant NARCO POLICE who have been trained to rid this filth from existence.
+Yeah!!

-Three Narco units are deployed to infiltrate the druglord's hive which is located on a remote island, off Columbia.
-But it won't be easy because they have invested in extra security, including lots of marines and combat soldiers.
-You start with the 'option' of choosing your team's equipment and weaponry with an overhead map view of the island.
-This will allow you to view the landscape and chose an entrance into its network of dangerous underground tunnels.
+Three Narco units are deployed to infiltrate the drug lord's hive which is located on a remote island, off Columbia.
+It won't be easy because they have invested in extra security, including lots of marines and combat soldiers.
+You start with the 'option' of choosing your team's equipment and weaponry which is important.
+Also, a map of the island allows you to view the landscape and chose an entrance into its network of underground tunnels.

-Other defences cannot be destroyed with your machine gun and require a more tactical approach.
-It's now that you realise your team needed the correct equipment...
-Interestingly, a terminal is also available with which to enter basic control commands, such as 'C' (which stands for 'chopper') to display information about your teams.
-The 'K' command is helpful in restoring vitality and the 'M1' command is rather entertaining in those sticky situations.
+Other defences cannot be destroyed so easily and require a more tactical approach.
+(It's now that you realise your team needed the correct equipment).
+A terminal is available to enter basic control commands, such as 'C' (which stands for 'chopper') to display information about your teams.
+The 'K' command is helpful in restoring vitality and the 'M1' command is rather entertaining in sticky situations.
 A command list can be displayed using 'DIR'.

 Now, I've always had a passion for 3D shooters, especially the first-person variety and, even though this is third-person, it's still a game I've enjoyed since the early 90s.
 Narco Police uses a pseudo-3D engine which pushes our old 8MHz processor quite well by using clipped graphics which increase as you walk, giving the illusion of movement.
 I even remember drooling over my ST's keyboard the first time I got to see this in action!